HandsOnDataViz/book/docs/HandsOnDataViz.md

 -   High-Calorie Fast-Food Items
 -   Global Database on Body Mass Index by World Health Organization

-Before you begin, you will need to create a free [Google Drive account](https://www.google.com/drive/).
-If you already use Google Mail (Gmail), you can use the same username for your Google Drive account.

 ### Grouped Column and Bar Charts

 Figure <a href="#fig:column-grouped">59</a> shows differences in obesity